linyngfly/omelox/packages/pinus-loader/README.md

 Module definiation

-If the module exported as a function, pinus-loader would take it as a factory method and generate a new instance of module by calling the function.
+If the module exported as a function, omelox-loader would take it as a factory method and generate a new instance of module by calling the function.
 And it would return the module directly for other situation.

 ```javascript
 module.exports = function(context) {